 When Hangzhou was the capital of China during the Southern Song dynasty the southern section, south of the Yangzi had great importance.
 Later in the Yuan dynasty the canal was further extended to take the canal directly to the new capital at Beijing.
 The new route bypassed the sections taking the canal on the long detour to Luoyang, reducing the total travel time considerably.

 Marco Polo, who visited during the Yuan dynasty, was greatly impressed by the transport system of massive barges hauled by teams of horses on the towpath.
-500 years later, after the Taiping Rebellion the canal fell into decline, when railways began to be built. and the northern sections became silted up by the waters of the Yellow river.
+500 years later, after the Taiping Rebellion the canal fell into decline, when railways began to be built. and by 1900 the northern sections had become silted up by the waters of the Yellow river.
 South of Jinan the canal, like many canal systems in the world is now more of a tourist attraction than a transportation system (particularly from the stretch from Yangzi to Hangzhou).
 However coal is still shipped south from Xuzhou to Shanghai in long trains of up to 30 barges and 305 meters [1,000 feet] the canal is still used to divert water from the Yangzi to arid Shandong.

 Copyright © Chinasage 2012 to 2017